Sri Lanka's Budget Speech 2026 - Sri Lanka

 Latest Headlines in Sri Lanka

-- Sri Lankan student gets life for Ottawa family massacre November 7, 2025
+- Sri Lanka launches nationwide programme to distribute 500,000 coconut saplings November 9, 2025

-- Ceylon Tea showcased at Asia-Pacific Agri-Food Innovation Summit 2025 in Singapore November 7, 2025
+- Two arrested in Wattala with firearm hidden in car November 9, 2025

-- Sri Lanka launches roadmap to eradicate leprosy by 2035 November 7, 2025
+- Six Sri Lankan fishermen arrested in Maldives with 300kg of Heroin and ‘Ice’ November 9, 2025